WimpyvL/Zappy-Dashboard/Updated/TREATMENT_PACKAGES_MIGRATION.md

 3. **UI Enhancements**: The unified Products & Subscriptions page could be enhanced with additional filtering and sorting options.

+4. **Subscription Durations**:
+   - Subscription Durations have been enhanced to support 28-day billing periods (see SUBSCRIPTION_DURATION_CHANGES.md)
-4. **Subscription Durations**: Consider integrating Subscription Durations into the unified management page as well.
+   - Consider integrating Subscription Durations into the unified management page as well